awsdocs/aws-systems-manager-user-guide/doc_source/send-commands-multiple.md

 ## Using Concurrency Controls<a name="send-commands-velocity"></a>

-You can control how many servers execute the command at the same time by using the `max-concurrency` parameter \(the **Execute on** field in the Amazon EC2 console\)\.
+You can control how many servers run the command at the same time by using the `max-concurrency` parameter \(the **Execute on** field in the Amazon EC2 console\)\.
 You can specify either an absolute number of instances, for example 10, or a percentage of the target set, for example 10%\.
 The queueing system delivers the command to a single instance and waits until the initial invocation completes before sending the command to two more instances\.
 The system exponentially sends commands to more instances until the value of `max-concurrency` is met\.
 The default for value `max-concurrency` is 50\.
 The following examples show you how to specify values for the `max-concurrency` parameter:

 ```
 aws ssm send-command --document-name name --max-concurrency 10 --targets Key=tag:Environment,Values=Development [...]